Contact 3-manifolds, holomorphic curves and intersection theory: Open books and Lefschetz fibrations

-Theorems~\ref{thm:supported} and~\ref{thm:supportedStein} can be found in a variety of forms in the literature but are usually not stated quite so precisely as we have stated them here---complete proofs of our versions (including also cases where $\Sigma \ne \DD$) may be found in \cite{LisiVanhornWendl}.
+Theorems~\ref{thm:supported} and~\ref{thm:supportedStein} can be found in a variety of forms in the literature but are usually not stated quite so precisely as we have stated them here---complete proofs of our versions (including also cases where $\Sigma \ne \DD$) may be found in \cite{LisiVanhornWendl1}.

-\subsection{A classification theorem for symplectic fillings}
+\section{A classification theorem for symplectic fillings}

 An open book decomposition of a $3$-manifold is called \defin{planar} if its pages have genus~$0$, i.e.~they are punctured spheres.
 We then call $(M,\xi)$ a \defin{planar contact manifold} if $M$ admits a planar open book supporting~$\xi$.
+The planar contact manifolds play something of a special role in $3$-dimensional contact topology, similar to the role of rational and ruled surfaces among symplectic $4$-manifolds (see \cites{McDuff:rationalRuled,Wendl:rationalRuled}).
 It is not always easy to recognize whether a given contact structure is planar or not, but many results in either direction or known: Etnyre \cite{Etnyre:planar} showed for instance that all \emph{overtwisted} contact structures are planar, and by an obstruction established in the same paper, the standard contact structures on unit cotangent bundles of oriented surfaces with positive genus are never planar.
 As we saw in Proposition~\ref{prop:examples}, the standard contact structures on $S^3$, $S^1 \times S^2$ and $L(k,k-1)$ for $k \ge 2$ are all planar, as are all contact structures that arise on boundaries of bordered Lefschetz fibrations with genus~$0$ fibres.

 For an arbitrary contact $3$-manifold $(M,\xi)$, the problem of classifying all of its symplectic fillings is often hopeless---many examples are known for instance which admit infinite (but not necessarily exhaustive) lists of pairwise non-homeomorphic or non-diffeomorphic Stein fillings \cites{Smith:torusFibrations, OzbagciStipsicz:infinitely,AkhmedovEtnyreMarkSmith}.
-On the other hand, many of the earliest results on this question gave finite classifications, and in sometimes even \emph{uniqueness} (up to certain obvious ambiguities) of symplectic fillings, e.g.~for $S^3$ \cites{Gromov, Eliashberg:diskFilling}, $S^1 \times S^2$ \cite{Eliashberg:diskFilling}, the unit cotangent bundle of $S^2$ \cite{Hind:RP3}, and lens spaces \cite{McDuff:rationalRuled,Hind:Lens,Lisca:fillingsLens}.
+On the other hand, many of the earliest results on this question gave finite classifications, and sometimes even \emph{uniqueness} (up to certain obvious ambiguities) of symplectic fillings, e.g.~for $S^3$ \cites{Gromov, Eliashberg:diskFilling}, $S^1 \times S^2$ \cite{Eliashberg:diskFilling}, the unit cotangent bundle of $S^2$ \cite{Hind:RP3}, and lens spaces \cite{McDuff:rationalRuled,Hind:Lens,Lisca:fillingsLens}.
 Most of these finiteness results can now be deduced from the theorem stated below.